onurceri/botla/.qoder/quests/project-analysis-checklist.md

 - [ ] Local storage fallback works if S3 unavailable
 - [ ] Pre-signed URLs work for private files

-### 11.5 Redis Integration
+### 11.4 Redis & Scraper Cache Integration
-- [ ] Redis connection established
+- [ ] Redis cache connection established for scraper
-- [ ] Rate limiting data stored in Redis
-- [ ] Cache data expires correctly
+- [ ] Cache entries expire correctly based on TTL
-- [ ] Redis errors do not crash application
+- [ ] Redis or cache errors do not crash application
-- [ ] Redis fallback to in-memory if unavailable
+- [ ] Scraper cache falls back to in-memory if REDIS_URL is unset or Redis unavailable

 ---